ghazi-git/rss-feed-tracker/README.md

 ## Limitations

+- No Sync with other devices.
+Make sure to create extension backups regularly from the "Preferences" tab.
 - Cannot view the full post in the extension.
-I think it's best to view posts on the author's website.
-Extracting the posts text from the original page and displaying it in the extension directly feels wrong on so many levels and iframes don't always work.
+I think it's best to view posts on the author's website and the extension popup isn't the place for reading articles anyway.
 - No notifications.
 I don't like notifications.
-- No Sync with other devices.

 ## Why create this extension